What’s ONCOS- 102?

 Clinical trials can be helpful because they offer newer therapy options in addition to the standard multimodal cancer treatment plans.
 It’s important to understand, however, that these trials should not replace conventional treatments.
 They are only a second option or to be used with other standard therapies.
 Your doctor will have the best course of action mapped out for you after some initial tests and examinations.

 Some trials have discovered that ONCOS- 102 can be used successfully in conjunction with other cancer medications.
 For mesothelioma, when used with chemotherapy drug Alimta, Keytruda, or Platinol, there have been positive results.
 It’s currently being tested in conjunction with an immunotherapy drug known as Durvalumab.

-Talk to a Medical Professional
+Talk to your Healthcare Professional